-- b.
-Best outcomes occur when partners are invited to a regular class session to complete the contract with the students, get an overview of your course and have the opportunity to meet students on campus.
+- 3. Hold students accountable for conducting an initial meeting with their assigned community organizations to discuss mutual expectations.
+This ensures that everyone has realistic expectations from the start. - a.
+The CCE can provide service-learning contracts which can be completed electronically and guide both parties through a thorough goal setting conversation that addresses learning outcomes and community partner needs - b.
+Best outcomes occur when partners are invited to a regular class session to complete the contract with the students, get an overview of your course and have an opportunity to meet students on campus.
 This is not always possible but is a good consideration. - 4.
-If you have concerns about a project (related to learning outcomes, communications practices, etc.) share these concerns with the CSL as early as possible.
-The CSL will help you and your students navigate this in conjunction with the community partner.
+If you have concerns about a project (related to learning outcomes, communications practices, etc.) share these concerns with the CCE as early as possible.
+The CCE will help you and your students navigate this in conjunction with the community partner.
 It is equally important to meet your students' learning outcomes as it is to meet the community organization's needs.
 Projects should not be cancelled without first trying to mitigate concerns.
-If a project does need to be cancelled, it is essential that the community partner and the CSL are aware of this. - 5.
-Be open to problem solving with the community partner organizations as needed and treat community partner staff with the same respect you would your university colleagues. - 6.
-Take community partner feedback into account when assessing student work. - a.
-The CSL has evaluations that you may use if they meet your needs.
+If a project does need to be cancelled, it is essential that the community partner and the CCE are aware of this. - 5.
+Be open to problem solving with the community partner organizations as needed and treat organization staff with the same respect you would your university colleagues. - 6.
+Take community partner feedback into account when assessing student work. - 7.
+The CCE has evaluations that you may use if they meet your needs